timsnyder/conda-recipes/gcc-5/notes.md

-Tools that are necessary for building GCC: https://gcc.gnu.org/install/prerequisites.html
+Tools/packages necessary for building GCC: https://gcc.gnu.org/install/prerequisites.html

-This package is known to be able to build on CentOS 5.11 with gcc 4.1.2.
+This is known to build on CentOS 5.11 with gcc 4.1.2.
 The Docker centos:5.11 image was used and the following packages installed:

-* required to unpack GCC sources: tar bzip2
+* required to unpack GCC:
+    tar bzip2
 * required to build GCC:
     gcc gcc-c++ make zip
+* installed just in case (I'm not sure if they are really required): gzip unzip perl

 We do not require gcc as a build dependency because we want to make sure that conda build finds all the files installed for this gcc when creating the